shx2/figura/docs/index.rst

 FIGURA
 ==================================

-Figura is an *expressive configuration generation language* based on python syntax.
+Figura is an *expressive high-level configuration language* based on python syntax.

 Figura's Documentation
 ==================================